 Documentation

-Programming in PsychoPy is accomplished either via a drag and drop, GUI-based Builder environment and/or via a Coder environment that allows you to view/edit the full Python code of your experiments.
+Programming in PsychoPy is accomplished either via a drag-and-drop, graphical Builder environment or via a Coder environment that allows you to view or edit the full Python code of your experiments.

 Within the Builder, there are two options for interacting with EyeLink systems.
-First, you can use the EyeLink Plugin for PsychoPy, which provides a set of EyeLink GUI components that provide EyeLink integration functionality.
-These GUI components will appear in the Eyetracking section of the Components panel after it has been installed.
+First, you can use the EyeLink Plugin for PsychoPy, which provides a set of components for EyeLink integration.
+These components will appear in the Eyetracking section of the Components panel after the plugin is installed.

 Installation instructions